 The game’s control system has also been largely refined with both the introduction of the wingsuit, as well as the new ways in which parachute travel is handled.
-It personally took me some time to get used to it, but once it clicked, there were no problem to be had with it.
+It personally took me some time to get used to it, but once it clicked, there was no problem to be had with it.
 It’s also much easier to use the grapple hook in this game than it was in Just Cause 2; in the respect of using it for both climbing and combat.

 Lifespan – 10/10

 Though it may not warrant for 100 hours of gameplay like Just Cause 2 did, there is still enough to do in Just Cause 3 to warrant at least 60 hours of gameplay, which is still many times longer than the average AAA mainstream experience.
 It did disappoint me a lot that it isn’t longer, as I would have rather sacrificed updated graphics for more to do in the way of gameplay, but Avalanche still managed to churn out an impressively long gaming experience, and I didn’t find myself being able to complain too much.

 Storyline – 7/10